Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: Proposed Performance Prediction Method

-From the theoretical result in Theorem~\ref{th:main} (or Corollary~\ref{cor:MSE}), we can tune the parameter $\rho$ in ADMM to achieve the fast convergence.
-The conventional parameter tuning~\cite{raghunathan2014,ghadimi2015,xu2017,xu2017a,lin2017} focus on the difference between the tentative estimate and the optimizer of the optimization problem.
-On the other hand, the parameter tuning based on Theorem~\ref{th:main} can take account of the error from the true unknown vector in the asymptotic regime.
+From the result of Claim~\ref{cl:main} (or Claim~\ref{cl:MSE}), we can tune the parameter $\rho$ in ADMM to achieve fast convergence.
+The conventional parameter tuning methods~\cite{raghunathan2014,ghadimi2015,xu2017,xu2017b,lin2017} focus on the difference between the tentative estimate and the optimizer of the optimization problem.
+On the other hand, the parameter tuning based on Claim~\ref{cl:main} can take account of the error from the true unknown vector in the asymptotic regime.
 Since the effect of $\rho$ to $\alpha_{k}^{\ast}$ and $\beta_{k}^{\ast}$ is complicated, the explicit expression of the optimal $\rho$ is difficult to obtain.
-By numerical simulations, however, we can predict the performance of ADMM and select the parameter $\rho$ achieving the fast convergence.
-For instance, see Example~\ref{ex:sparse} in Section~\ref{sec:examples}.
+By numerical simulations, however, we can obtain an appropriate value of $\rho$ by predicting the asymptotic performance of ADMM for various $\rho$ and choosing the candidate that achieves the fastest convergence.
+For instance, see Fig.~\ref{fig:MSE_vs_iteration_rho_sparse} in Example~\ref{ex:sparse}.